ahbou/ahmed/Readme.md

 I'm Ahmed and I'm 20 years old.

-I live in Grenoble in France and today I just experienced the first snow in my life.

-It went like this: 🌨❄️🙀😰🥶🥶🥶🥶🥶🥶☃️☃️☺️
+I just bought a Blackberry and this thing is amazing!
+It has email and the Blackberry Messenger app.

+You can talk to anyone who has one in the world!